 Bolton Castle, Castle Bolton in Wensleydale, North Yorkshire.

 The castle was built between 1378 and 1399 by Richard, 1st Baron Scrope of Bolton, and it still belongs to his descendants.
 Mary Queen of Scots was held here for six months in 1568 following her defeat in Scotland.
 Admission charge.
-Visit the website.

 The castle was built between 1378 and 1399 by Richard, 1st Baron Scrope of Bolton, and it still belongs to his descendants.
 Mary Queen of Scots was held here for six months in 1568 following her defeat in Scotland.
 Admission charge.
-Visit the website.

 Bolton Castle with a backdrop of Redmire Moor, Wensleydale, North Yorkshire.